 Moreover, nearly all large companies and states are bankrupt.
-While banks remain unable to repay their customers’ savings deposits, General Motors, and Sony and others, for example, will never be able to repurchase all corporate bonds they’ve issued.
+While banks would be unable to repay their customers’ savings all at the same time, General Motors, Sony and others will never be able to repurchase all corporate bonds they have issued.
 The situation is similar with governments: They will never repay their debts.
-Instead, they are, and will, only be paying interest, which is set at either zero percent, or a number close to it, for countries with very good debt-ratings.
+Instead, they are only paying interest, which is close to zero percent in countries with good debt-ratings.

-Were a real balance sheet drawn up in the modern world, debit would be much higher than credit, especially in so-called Western countries.
-The richer a country seems to be outwardly, the poorer it really is, because its apparent wealth is financed by debt.
+Were a real balance sheet drawn up in the modern world, debt would be much higher than credit, especially in so-called Western countries.
+The richer a country seems to be, the poorer it really is, because its apparent wealth is financed by debt.
 If Europeans have lived lives of excess and luxury, thanks to extreme indebtedness over the last few decades, a real balance sheet would show that most African countries are, in fact, less indebted and therefore not as poor as European countries.

 In short, everything we can do to prepare ourselves for the storm is being done.
 While natural storms of past millennia, such as the plague in the Middle Ages, had helped to strengthen humanity, man-made storms of the last few centuries – most especially, since the foundation of the FED – have helped to enslave and destroy us.